 25. Reflect the Space

 Tying the knot in a one-of-a-kind church setting?
-Reflect the natural beauty of the space by working with the space’s existing plants and pops of color.
+Reflect the natural beauty of the space by working with the venue’s existing plants and pops of color.

 26. Indoor Wedding Arbor